Probing Fermi liquid exceptional points through AC conductivity: Introduction

-In this article we look for signatures of the collective mode structure of a Fermi liquid and, in particular, signatures for exceptional points in transport properties.
+In this article we look for signatures of the collective mode structure of a Fermi liquid and, in particular, signatures for EPs in transport properties.
 Specifically, we compute the AC conductivity of a narrow slab.
 In principle, the bulk conductivity should not give information about collective modes since this observable is essentially related with the ``center of mass" dynamics.
 Thus, electron-electron forward scattering interactions could not play a relevant role.
 However, the finite width of the slab, $W$, introduces a natural scale of momentum $q_0\sim 1/W$ and, correspondingly, an energy scale $\omega_0=v_F q_0 $, where $v_F$ is the Fermi velocity.
 We expect that the AC conductivity could in principle provide signatures of collective modes provided their frequency $\omega\sim \omega_0$.
 Indeed, this kind of set up was recently used to study shear modes in Fermi Liquids with dipolar interactions\cite{Sodemann-2020}.
-In this work, we are interest in probing longitudinal polarized modes in a model with dipolar and quadrupolar interactions in which a rich structure of collective modes was recently reported\cite{Aquino-2019, Aquino-2020}.
+In this work, we are interested in probing longitudinal polarized modes in a model with dipolar and quadrupolar interactions.
+In particular, a rich structure of collective modes was recently reported\cite{Aquino-2019, Aquino-2020} for quadrupolar modes.
+For dipolar interactions, we will show a similar structure in the same polarization channel of the collective modes.

 Using the set up shown in Fig. (\ref{fig:sample}), we have computed the frequency dependent current density using linear response in the context of Landau theory of Fermi liquids within a model of dipole and quadrupolar interactions.
 The first result of the paper is given by Eq. (\ref{eq:sigmaqx0}), where we show an explicit expression for the AC conductivity $\sigma(\omega)$ in terms of the Green function of the longitudinal polarized dipolar modes, $G^+_{11}(\omega,{\bf q})$.
 We have exactly computed this Green function and we have numerically evaluated the modulus of the conductivity $|\sigma(\omega)|$ and the dephasing angle $\varphi=\arctan[\Im(\sigma)/Re(\sigma)]$ for different values of the parameters of the model.
 We have analyzed three distinct regimes: a strong repulsive regime in which there are only one stable collective mode, the so called zero sound excitation (Fig. (\ref{fig:sigma1P})), a weak attractive regime, in which there are two stable collective modes (Fig. (\ref{fig:sigma2P})) and finally, as our main result, we display in Fig. (\ref{fig:sigmaEP}) signatures of the exceptional point, where both stable modes coalesce in a double pole structure.